 The manufacturing process for TimberStrand® LSL produces high-performing engineered lumber using small-diameter trees that are not strong or straight enough on their own to be of structural value.

 Our team in Edson, Alberta, takes the ashes from burning renewable biomass and sends them to regional farmers rather than landfills.

-To prove our forest management and wood fiber procurement practices are sustainable, we participate in independent certification programs for forest management, fiber-sourcing and chain of custody.
-Our entire timberland portfolio is certified to the Sustainable Forestry Initiative® Forest Management Standard.
-That compares with only 11 percent of the world's forests that are certified today (the vast majority of these certified forests are in the Northern Hemisphere).
+To prove our forest management and wood fiber procurement practices are sustainable, we participate in independent certification programs for forest management, fiber sourcing and chain of custody.
+Our entire portfolio of timberlands is certified to the Sustainable Forestry Initiative® Forest Management Standard — compared with only 11 percent of the world's forests that are certified today.

-Internationally recognized forest certification standards provide customers and stakeholders with an objective, third-party determination of whether companies are implementing sustainable forestry practices and making products that come from legal and well-managed sources.
+Internationally recognized forest certification standards — such as SFI®, Programme for the Endorsement of Forest Certification, the American Tree Farm System and the Forest Stewardship Council — provide customers and stakeholders with an objective, third-party determination of whether companies are implementing sustainable forestry practices and making products that come from legal and well-managed sources.
 We are vocal supporters of the importance of these standards and the use of independent, third-party audits to verify compliance and promote sustainable forestry around the world.